Jane Siberry: Later work (2010–present)

 Inspired by the dichotomy between frequent e-mails from devoted international fans asking her to play a concert in their city and her difficulty in finding a suitable concert promoter, Siberry launched a "microtour" through her fan mailing list in 2010, in which she offered to play small venues – ranging from intimate cafés to fans' own homes – in any location in Europe where one or more fans could organize a space, an audience of about 20 to 30 people and a night of accommodation.

 In May 2010, Siberry made her entire back catalogue of music available as free downloads in MP3 and AIFF formats.
 She had previously employed a flexible pricing policy, stating "I started feeling weird about holding back anything people wanted because of the money.
 It just felt wrong to my stomach, so I made a flexible interface so people could take it with whatever reasoning they felt was right, and I didn't have to worry about it any more."

 In March 2011, Siberry advised her fans through her mailing list that the third album of the "Three Queens" trilogy was almost ready (having been "nearly completed" several times before), and that she intended to release a fourth disc as part of the collection.
 The album, Meshach Dreams Back, was released later in 2011 and was the first album to be credited to "Jane Siberry" for eight years.

 In 2014 Siberry used crowdfunding to raise funds to produce Ulysses' Purse, a limited edition CD.
 Siberry is featured in the Corey Hart single "10,000 Horses", which was released on 8 April 2014.

 Her 1985 album The Speckless Sky won the jury vote for the Polaris Heritage Prize at the 2025 Polaris Music Prize.
 In her acceptance speech she announced the forthcoming release of In the Thicket of Our Own Unconsciousness, her first new album since 2016.

+In the same year, she was inducted into the Canadian Songwriters Hall of Fame.